-In this post, I will show you how to create tables in Google Sheets to manage your data easily.
+This post will show you how to create tables in Google Sheets to manage your data easily.
 In Microsoft Excel, the table feature allows you to manage and analyze related data easier.
 It has so many advantages over managing your data without a table.
 However, at the time of writing this post, Google Sheets does not have an inbuilt feature to create such tables.
-But still, you can achieve the same kind of results with Google Sheets by combining several functions, options, and formatting features.
+You can still achieve the same kind of results with Google Sheets by combining several functions, options, and formatting features.

 You may also interest in; 10 Benefits of Converting Data into Excel Tables

 - Assign names to tables in Google Sheets